Accessibility

 Non-mobility equipment items that do not have brakes or cannot be secured for lift operation or at the wheelchair stations cannot go onto the lift.

-If the passenger has a backpack and is seated in a wheelchair, the backpack should remain worn by the passenger or held on their lap when the lift is in operation.
+If the passenger is in a wheelchair and has a backpack, the backpack must be worn by the passenger or held on their lap when the lift is in operation.
 Bags hanging off the wheelchair must be removed and brought onto the bus separately.
-This is due to the importance of proper balance of the mobility device and the passenger when on the wheelchair lift.
+This is due to the importance of proper balance of the mobility device and passenger when on the wheelchair lift.

 Carry-On Items

 All passengers, including accessibility passengers, must be able to manage carry-on items, such as backpacks, purses, briefcases, suitcases, tote bags and shopping bags themselves without the driver’s help.
-If this is not possible, please bring a Support Person or a companion to help.
+If this is not possible, please bring a Support Person or friend to help.

-Drivers are not required to assist with carry-on items at any time.
+Drivers are not required to help with carry-on items at any time.

-Carry-on items are not allowed to stick out from a mobility aid or assistive device as this may interfere with the safe securement of the device.
+Carry-on items are not allowed to stick out from the wheelchair, scooter or other assistive device as this could interfere with the safe securement of the device.

 Place carry-on items on your lap or the floor to minimize the space and impact on other customers.